DrCopyPaste/RecNForget/README.md

 - new recording timer control:
 - users can now delay recording start/ stop with the new recording timer control
 - this control can be toggled using context menu-> show recording timer control
+- time spans used are entered right to left (seconds first) in the following format: d:hh:mm:ss
 - if the "Stops after"- timer is enabled, a recording session  will be automatically ended after that time span
 - "stop recording" can still be forced by hitting record again (if "Stops after"- timer is already running)
 - "Stops after" can also be enabled while already recording
 - if the "Starts after"- timer is enabled, the "start recording" action will be delayed by that time span
 - "start recording" can be forced by triggering record again (if "Starts after"- timer is already running)
-- time spans are entered right to left (seconds first) in the following format: d:hh:mm:ss

 - switched to svg for icons
-- popup info windows have been replaced with non blocking toast messages(errors and warnings)
+- popup info windows have been replaced with non blocking toast messages(errors and warnings), this also means we now have control over whether windows makes a sound on a toast message
+(which RecNForget DOES NOT, so toast messages are actually viable now :D)
 - selected file control now also shows file size and play length
-- application toast messages are silent now (no sound - not using the standard windows toast notification anymore)

 # Features missing for version 1.0
 - allow toggling input source (default output, or maybe mic/something else)?